(888) 552-6760 SCHEDULE AN APPOINTMENT

 Age: Two-thirds of anal cancer cases occur in people older than 55.

-Smoking: Smokers have a significantly higher risk of anal cancer.
+Smoking: Smokers have a significantly higher risk for developing anal cancer.
 The risk greatly decreases when smokers quit.

 Race and gender: Incidence of anal cancer is higher among African Americans, particularly men, than in whites.
 Women are also at greater risk than men for the disease.